SDVOSB Service Disabled Veteran Owned Small Business,

 Maintenance Schedule

-Every Month
+Every Month:

 - Complete a visual inspection of each extinguisher

-Every Year
+Every Year:

 - External Maintenance is required for portable fire extinguishers by a certified technician

-Every 5 Years
+Every 5 Years:

 - Run a hydrostatic test on both carbon dioxide and water-based extinguishers

-Every 6 Years
+Every 6 Years:

 - Maintenance, internal and external, is required on your buildings’ stored-pressure (ABC and BC) extinguishers

-Every 12 Years
+Every 12 Years:

-- Hydrostatic testing is required on both stored pressure and cartridge operated extinguishers
+- Hydrostatic testing is required on both stored pressure and cartridge-operated extinguishers

-The Extinguisher Inspection Process
+The Annual Fire Extinguisher Inspection Process:

 - Inspect: Visual inspection, pressure gauge inspection, cylinder, valve, and discharge hose inspection, carry handle and push-lever inspection.